 In theory, the turkey club sandwich is a great idea.
 Turkey, bacon, lettuce, tomato, mayo, and toast; what's not to like?
 Yet every element of a club sandwich, except perhaps the mayo, is fraught with peril.
 Dry turkey or turkey roll, rigormortis-ridden bacon that was cooked and left for dead hours before it makes it into your sandwich, iceberg lettuce browned to a not-very-crisp, and woody, cardboard tomatoes that taste more like potatoes than tomatoes, often lead to a turkey club sandwich gone horribly wrong.

 That's why I am thrilled to report that there's finally a great turkey club sandwich in NY, at Cookshop.
-There chef Joel Hough constructs his club sandwich with gently house-smoked turkey, smokey and just sweet enough Hatfield Farms bacon from New Hampshire, ripe avocados, baby lettuces, housemade mayo, and Balthazar toasted potato batard.
-Each bite of this sandwich gives you smokey, sweet, creamy, tender, crisp, fresh-tasting pleasure.
+There chef Joel Hough constructs his club sandwich with gently house-smoked turkey, smoky and just sweet enough Hatfield Farms bacon from New Hampshire, ripe avocados, baby lettuces, housemade mayo, and Balthazar toasted potato batard.
+Each bite of this sandwich gives you smoky, sweet, creamy, tender, crisp, fresh-tasting pleasure.
 And isn't that what we're all looking for?